5 key Pinterest strategies

 You should always connect and engage your audience.

 Only that way you can really gain more followers that are interested in your products/services, and your style and aesthetics.

 People should be excited about your visual story that you're telling in your boards.
 They should be inspired by your pins and repins so much that they start following you or your boards, and repin your pins.

-Don't be too spammy with your own pins.
 Start creating an authentic visual story around your brand.